 - Encrypted content hosted on Content Delivery Network (CDN)

-- Content decryption keys hosted on License Server
+- Content decryption keys hosted on DRM License Server

 - Content Decryption Module sandbox

 - Streaming application which uses EME API to enable communication between license server and content decryption module